pjlintw/pjlintw.github.io/_pages/about.md

   - /about.html
 ---

 I’m a Ph.D. student in Computer Science at [Virginia Tech](https://cs.vt.edu/), advised by [Tu Vu](https://tuvllms.github.io/).
-I received my Master’s in Language Science and Technology from Saarland University, where I worked on efficient transfer learning and low-resource NLP with [Dietrich Klakow](https://www.lsv.uni-saarland.de/people/dietrich-klakow/) and [Vera Demberg](https://www.uni-saarland.de/lehrstuhl/demberg/members/verademberg.html).
-Earlier, I contributed to NLP research on historical archives at Academia Sinica, and I was selected as a Google CSRMP Fellow in 2023.

-My research focuses on developing efficient, modular LLMs for multilingual, multitask, and multimodal deployments.
-I approach this through the lens of **collaborative and communal machine learning**.
+My research focuses on developing efficient and modular LLMs for multilingual, multitask, and multimodal deployments.
+I am motivated by collaborative model development, where AI systems improve through shared and iterative contributions rather than isolated, low-reusability efforts.
+In particular, I develop efficient post-training methods that enhance alignment-induced capabilities via weight merging, while reducing the need for repetitive and resource-intensive training.
 Specifically, I work on:

 - **Efficient model development:** Developing methods to make alignment updates faster, cheaper, and more reusable, enabling continual adaptation across evolving model architectures.

 - **Parameter-efficient transfer learning:** Modularizing task and document knowledge into reusable components for scalable transfer.

+- **Interactive scaling and verification**: Scaling reasoning and factuality through interaction with verifiable environments.

-- **Advanced reasoning:** Building reasoning-capable multi-LLM systems and modular agents for complex, multilingual, and multimodal tasks.
+- **Advanced reasoning:** Building reasoning-capable LLM/agent systems for complex, multilingual, and multimodal tasks.
-- **Instruction tuning:** Enhancing LLM instruction-following capabilities to improve reasoning accuracy and factual responses.

 - **Data-centric methods:** Designing data selection strategies to improve performance and efficiency in low-resource scenarios.

+Previously, I interned at Amazon AGI, working on distributed model distillation.
+Before my Ph.D., I received my Master’s in Language Science and Technology from Saarland University, where I worked on efficient transfer learning and low-resource NLP with [Dietrich Klakow](https://www.lsv.uni-saarland.de/people/dietrich-klakow/) and [Vera Demberg](https://www.uni-saarland.de/lehrstuhl/demberg/members/verademberg.html).
+Earlier, I contributed to NLP research on historical archives at Academia Sinica, and I was selected as a Google CSRMP Fellow in 2023.

-<a id="-CV"></a><span style="color:darkgreen">Seeking a 2025 internship position.
-My [CV](https://drive.google.com/file/d/1282VIxw5V9owstakqEqyKAIYqPvzcdyX/view?usp=sharing) is available here.</span>
+<a id="-CV"></a><span style="color:darkgreen">Seeking a 2026 internship position.
+My [CV](https://drive.google.com/file/d/1rxKh6PpPv2iOuf9sI6IccFB8K-CwqhUL/view?usp=sharing) is available here.</span>

 # 🔥 News

+- *2025.08*: One paper accepted as an oral presentation at EMNLP 2025.
 - *2024.10*: One paper accepted to EMNLP 2024 Industry Track.
 - *2024.09*: Paper *Target-Aware Language Modeling via Granular Data Sampling* accepted to EMNLP 2024.
 - *2024.08*: Started my Ph.D. at Virginia Tech.